at-the-studio/builder/README.md

-This is my personal project - a bot builder created by one person learning alongside you.
+This is my personal project - a character bot creator that is set up to be decentralized, does not retain any data, no username, no password, no cookies, nothing is kept, it is all private and yours.
+Tje bpts ot creates are Discord Roleplay characters, and their json is compatible with Silly Tavern.

 It's a tool, not a polished enterprise platform.
 There is a community space for questions and beta testing, but understand this is a blueprint for you to embark on your own journey, not a corporate service.
 <img src="https://raw.githubusercontent.com/mjladiosa/builder/refs/heads/main/assets/openingandclosingcredits/botbuilderopeningscene.jpg"></img>